PURPOSE

 1. Early Identification

-2. Any student who identifies a potential COI at the start of the academic year must inform the Associate Dean of Curriculum and their designee(s) in writing within one week in order to ensure that the student is not scheduled with the resident or faculty member with whom the COI could exist.
+2. Any student who identifies a potential COI must inform the corresponding curriculum manager(s) via email within 48 hours of receipt of the site notification to ensure that the student is not scheduled with the resident or faculty member with whom the COI could exist.

-3. Students who are unknowingly scheduled with a faculty member or resident with whom a COI could exist for a future experience must inform the Associate Dean of Curriculum and their designee(s) in writing within one week from the schedule being posted.
+3. Students who are unknowingly scheduled for a future experience with a faculty member or resident with whom a COI could exists must inform the corresponding curriculum manager(s) via email within 48 hours of the notification.

-4. Failure to notify the Associate Dean of Curriculum and their designee(s) of potential COIs in a timely manner could result in deferral of a course or clerkship if no other arrangements can be made.
+4. Failure to notify the corresponding curriculum manager(s) of potential COI in a timely manner could result in deferral of a course or clerkship if no other arrangements can be made.

 2. Immediate Identification